 According to the legal doctrine known as comparative negligence, even if you are partially responsible for the incident that led to your injuries, you can still collect compensation.
 Nebraska law allows an injured individual to recover compensation as long as their percentage of liability does not exceed 49%.

 However, the court will reduce your compensation according to your percentage of fault.
 If you are equally responsible for the incident that caused your injuries, you will be barred from obtaining any compensation.

 No matter how serious your injuries are or what type of accident you have been injured in, we are ready to guide you through the complex claims process.
 Claims require extensive work, from the paperwork and medical records to negotiations with insurance adjustors, many injured persons find themselves confused and overwhelmed.
 Allow us to handle the details of your claim so you can concentrate on your recovery.
 Our team works to get you the highest compensation available.

 During the course of your claim, we are also here to provide you with our personalized, one-on-one counsel.
 Whenever you have questions, you can always expect prompt answers.
 From start to finish, we keep you updated on the status of your claim and make sure that you know what to expect from your case.

 Help from Trial-Tested Omaha Personal Injury Attorneys

 Suffering through a personal injury can be a frustrating and confusing experience.
 Even if an individual makes a full recovery, they could be facing thousands of dollars in medical bills and weeks of lost wages from work missed during the recovery process.

-It is important to remember that at-fault defendants may be held liable for paying victims for the damage they cause—and an Omaha personal injury lawyer from Berry Law Firm could help you throughout this process.
+It is important to remember that the person at-fault may be held liable for the damage they cause – and an Omaha personal injury lawyer from our firm could help you throughout this process.
 We work on behalf of the injured to gather evidence, negotiate with insurance companies, and take the lead in settlement negotiations and trials.
 Call today to set up a free consultation and take back control of your life.